 No, this stream of hot water was all that he ever needed to wash away the memories of this morning’s events, or those of any other morning.
 It was just like pressing a button and wiping it all clean, before stepping outside and starting the rest of the day with a clean slate.

 Moments later, as he began to think about the day ahead, he was startled when he heard someone say, ‘Damn, it sure is dark in here.’

 He hadn’t heard the sound of anyone else come into the room and when he opened his eyes he was surprised to find himself staring into the same face that he had seen grinning at him earlier.

-‘Jesus, Beau!
+‘Jesus, Flip!
 You sure know how to scare the crap out of a guy!’

 ‘Sorry, man.
 I thought I made enough noise.
 You must have been off in fairy land or someplace.
 Must have been a good root you were dreaming of too, judging by the look of things,’ the kid replied, as he looked Nate up and down, before letting his eyes settle on Nate’s manhood.

 Without even looking, Nate knew he was way beyond being just a little chubbed.
 He suddenly realized he was hard.
 And he couldn’t quite understand why.